Choosing the right hydrogen water bottle is not as straightforward as picking a regular water bottle off the shelf.

 Many reviewers even conduct tests to compare the difference between the advertised ppm values and those actually present in their bottles.
 It greatly aids in the decision-making process.

-Most of the hydrogen water bottles you’ll come across are made from a material called Tritan
+Over 95% of hydrogen water bottles you’ll find are made from a material called Tritan.

 The capacity is kind of the Achilles’ heel for hydrogen water bottles.
 That’s because almost all of them have a pretty small capacity, usually between 8 to 14 ounces, which is the equivalent to one or two cups of water.
 Going for anything less than 8 oz. is basically buying a small cup.